dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{POD } = \frac{n_{11}}{n_{11} + n_{01}} = \frac{n_{11}}{n_1}.

 It is the fraction of events that were correctly forecasted to occur.
-POD is equivalent to the H value computed by the NCEP verification system and is also known as the hit rate.
+POD is also known as the hit rate.
 POD ranges from 0 to 1; a perfect forecast would have POD = 1.

 Probability of False Detection (POFD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~